codlark/cls-docs/docs/Quick-Ref.md

 ### Lists

 Lists are used to treat multiple values as a single value, mostly by macros.
-Lists are surrounded by parentheses and the items are separated by colons.
-A single colon is used as an empty list if you need it.
+Lists are surrounded by parentheses and the items are separated by commas.

-    (red: blue: yellow)
+    (red, blue, yellow)
     (single item)
     ()
-    ([])
-    #those two are the same thing!!
-    :
     #an empty list

 ### Strings